 It’s important to know that some glasses may take up to five minutes to darken, so ask your eye doctor which type they recommend.
 There are also brands of lenses that can darken in cars, allowing you to protect your eyes during your daily commute.

 Ask your eye doctor about the best way to clean them.
-You don't want to use any solutions or materials that may cause scratches.
+You don't want to use solutions or materials that may cause scratches.

 Avoid switching between your old prescription glasses and your new ones